Jonny Reid: Indy Lights

 Reid passed his Firestone Indy Lights rookie test on 19 May 2008 at Iowa Speedway.
 Four days later, he made his debut for Integra Motorsports in the 2008 Firestone Freedom 100 on 23 May at the Indianapolis Motor Speedway.
 At Mid-Ohio Sports Car Course, Reid had a career-best start of third for Race One.
 He finished fourth, with the grid reversal giving him the pole for Race Two.
 In wet conditions amidst many Safety Car periods, Reid led most of the race, which was run to time rather than laps due to the delays.
 Reid took the white flag in second place behind Mitch Cunningham, but Cunningham then crashed at turn one, before a three-car incident further back involving points leader Richard Antinucci brought out the yellow flag.
 This effectively gave Reid the race win, but, with his radio having failed earlier, he was unclear on the situation and pitted at the end of the lap.
 He crossed the line in ninth place, giving the win to James Davison.
 Reid left Integra Motorsports and missed the next race on the schedule.
 He returned one round later at Infineon Raceway driving a fourth car for Sam Schmidt Motorsports.

 Porsche Cup

-In the 2009/10 New Zealand Season he raced in the New Zealand Porsche GT3 Cup, winning three races and finishing second to Craig Baird.
+In the 2009/10 New Zealand season, Reid raced in the New Zealand Porsche GT3 Cup, winning three races and finishing second to Craig Baird.
 He raced again in the 2010/11 season, this time only winning one race and finishing third in the Championship.
 He joined the revamped Australian Carrera Cup Championship in 2011.
 He finished second again to Craig Baird driving for McElrea Racing and winning three races.
 He won the Tudor Fastest Lap award for the most fastest laps in the championship.
 He also raced in the 2011 Australian GT Championship in the GT Challenge class with John Modystach winning both races they entered.